lelou6666/nimbus-docs/phantom/protocol.rst

   key.
 It describes the details of every VM instance that will be launched in a group.
 An important difference between the Nimbus system and the AWS protocol is the name given to a launch configuration.
-On Nimbus Auto-scale you must use the following naming convention:
+On Nimbus Phantom you must use the following naming convention:
   <unique user selected name>@<target cloud name>.
 The
   user selected name can be anything the user wishes, but it must be unique.
 The cloud name must be one of the Nimbus Futuregrid clouds: